 3) Many brick & mortar retailers are continuing to focus on getting their upstream multi-echlon networks and replenishment systems right

 4) Carrier consolidation, co-mingling and innovation will be required for true breakthrough for large format (big box) product home delivery.
-The market is starting to, and will continue, to see increased activities across these fronts.
+But, the market is starting to, and will continue, to see increased activities across these fronts.

 5) Technology advances (e.g. frictionless coordination, inventory visibility, smart route optimization) will be key drivers of future winning solutions.
 Digital technology is at the cusp of exponential, disruptive growth; the solutions that power Last Mile in 2022 will look very different than today.